A quiet but significant change has been happening on the internet for the last year.

 over-inflated,

-too sterile-looking,
+too sterile,

-is seen to not work as strongly as before.
+does not perform as strongly as before.

 Especially if the user experience is weak.